mikejonestechno/investment-analytics/pages/tsla-and-targets.md

 The SMR 'weighted average price target' is plotted below (labelled 'SMR base case') along with price target trajectory from other sources.

 > ⚠ Disclaimer: _Not financial advice._ Price targets are a FORECAST of what a stock SHOULD be worth, not an estimate of what institutional investors believe or what the sotck WILL actually be worth, and each forecast is based on a range of assumptions used in that model.
 All content is for educational purposes only.
-No warranty or guarantee or forward looking statements of fit for purpose, etc;
-do your own research.
+The 'cone of uncertainty' beceomes increasingly wider the further the forecasts project in to the future.